 But, since he was Christened on 26th April 1564, wiser minds than ours have mulled over the issue and have settled on April the 23rd as the accepted day on which the infant Shakespeare entered this World and set about mewling and puking in the nurse's arms with all the gusto that a new born Bard-to-be - or as may well have happened, as you will hear on the tour, Bard-not-to-be - could muster!

-So, April 23rd it is, although, truth to tell, it could have been any day either side of the 23rd!
+So, April 23rd it is, although, truth to tell, it could have been any day either side of the 23rd - the 22nd, for example.

-So, our celebratory walk will, in addition, be tinged with sadness at the knowledge that this was the day upon which one of the most prolific mind's and pen's in the history of English literature shuffled off this mortal coil and slipped away into mere oblivion
+But the narrative will be tinged with sadness at the knowledge that it was a day later, on April 23rd 1616, that one of the most prolific mind's and pen's in the history of English literature shuffled off this mortal coil and slipped away into mere oblivion

 Shakespeare might have been born in Stratford-upon-Avon, but the Shakespeare that we know - the Shakespeare whose words have brought joy to millions, if not billions, of people the World over - was, very much, a man of London.